Sueña conmigo

-Sueña conmigo (in English Dream about Me) is an original telenovela produced by Nickelodeon Latin America, Illusion Studios and Televisa.
-This is the 5th Latin American production for Nickelodeon.
-The first announcement was after the last episode of the telenovela of the same channel Isa TK+.
+Sueña conmigo (English: Dream About Me) is a telenovela produced by Nickelodeon Latin America, Illusion Studios and Televisa.
+It is the fifth Latin American production for Nickelodeon.
+The announcement was after the last episode of the telenovela of the same channel Isa TK+.
 In Hispanic America, the sneak preview was on July 20, 2010, the official release was on August 23, 2010.

 Production

 Executive Producers are Sofia Ioannou, CEO of MTV Networks Latin America and Tatiana Rodriguez, Senior Vice President of Programming and Creative Strategy, Nickelodeon Latin America.
 The Televisa production area with Roberto Gómez Fernández in the lead, will actively participate in the creative process, to provide expertise on gender children and adolescents.